Azure-Samples/serverless-chat-langchainjs/README.md

 When deploying the sample in an enterprise context, you may want to enforce tighter security restrictions to protect your data and resources.
 See the [enhance security](./docs/enhance-security.md) guide for more information.

+#### Enable CI/CD

+If you want to enable Continuous Deployment for your forked repository, you need to configure the Azure pipeline first:

+1. Open a terminal at the root of your forked project.
+2. Authenticate with Azure by running `azd auth login`.
+3. Run `azd pipeline config` to configure the required secrets and variables for connecting to Azure from GitHub Actions.
+   - This command will set up the necessary Azure service principal and configure GitHub repository secrets.
+   - Follow the prompts to complete the configuration.

+Once configured, the GitHub Actions workflow will automatically deploy your application to Azure whenever you push changes to the main branch.

 #### Clean up

 To clean up all the Azure resources created by this sample: